buildpacks/rfcs/text/0000-export-to-oci.md

 # expected output

-ERROR: -run-image is required when OCI feature is enabled
+ERROR: -run-image is required when OCI Layout feature is enabled
 ```

+Let's also check some examples when the export phase is executed

 #### Export phase